ProjectsGm2/Gm2-Wordpress-Suite/README.md

 is available even if the customer never completes the order.
 It also records when a cart becomes active or abandoned as the visitor browses the site.

+The script listens for `beforeunload`, `visibilitychange` and `pagehide` events to mark a cart abandoned when the last browser tab closes.
+Some older browsers may ignore these events or block background requests, which can prevent the notification from reaching WordPress.

 The admin screen under **Gm2 → Abandoned Carts** displays a table of carts and their status—active or abandoned—showing the IP address, email, location, device, products, cart value, entry and exit URLs, browsing time, and revisit count.